macintacos/macintacos.github.io/content/posts/work-in-progress/index.md

 Other things to note here:

-- I removed all `F#` keys, since I basically never use them.
+- I removed all function keys, since I basically never use them.
 - I removed various other keys like `PgUp`/`PgDown` because I don't really find them to be all that useful (I have other shortcuts that accomplish the same thing) and I don't think that I'd use the Non-US characters.
-- I brought back `Enter` and `Backspace` because they "made sense" to keep (I was gaining nothing by having them removed)
+- I brought back `Enter` and `Backspace` because they "made sense" to keep (I was gaining nothing by having them removed like it is in the default configuration).
 - I persisted the same modifier keys from the `Base` layer into both layers because I have a lot of application-specific shortcuts that rely on using these modifiers in conjunction with characters/symbols that are in these layers.

 3 layers down, 9 to go.